Code-Institute-Submissions/JochenFM-Milestone1/README.md

-As can be seen from the depictions above, fonts, colours, and design choices at that stage were all pretty limited, but the main design that can now be found on this site were laid down.
+As can be seen from the depictions above, font, colours, and design choices at that stage were all pretty limited, but the main design that can now be found on this site were laid down.
 My layout for this blog is primarily inspired by a combination of feasibility, based on what we had learned in the three modules thus far, and the desire to recreate the design world of early 20th-century office and paper technologies while adhereing to a clean simple design using lots of space.
 The blogs mentioned below, as well as the